The Dogs of War (film): Cast

+Other cast members in the film include Olu Jacobs as a Zangoran immigration officer, Hugh Quarshie as a Zangoran officer, Randy Quaid as a cameraman, Kenny Ireland and Jim Broadbent as film crew members, Martin LaSalle as a Spanish customs officer, Diana Bracho as a nun, Dermot Crowley as a chauffeur, and Victoria Tennant as a party guest.

 Production

+Development and writing

 United Artists bought rights to the novel in 1974.
 Don Siegel was going to direct but did not like the screenplay.
 Wendell Mayes had written a draft, however, Mayes's script failed to gain any interest.
 Norman Jewison was then attached to produce and direct the film, and Abby Mann wrote a new draft, Jewison was unhappy with Mann’s screenplay, and pre-production stalled.
-Jewison decided to step down as director, but would stay on as producer, Michael Cimino was hired to write another draft and direct, with Clint Eastwood and Nick Nolte starring, but Cimino dropped out of the film in order to work on Heaven's Gate, and Jewison would hire John Irvin as director.
+Jewison decided to step down as director, but would stay on as executive producer, Michael Cimino was hired to write another draft and direct, with Clint Eastwood and Nick Nolte starring, but Cimino dropped out of the film in order to work on Heaven's Gate, and Jewison would hire John Irvin as director.

 George Malko was then hired to write a new draft, Malko went to London and spent 2 1/2 months working on the script with Irving and producer Larry DeWaay, after United Artists greenlit the project, Gary DeVore was hired to rewrite the script.

+This was only the second international feature for director John Irvin, who had worked as a documentary maker during the Vietnam War.
+He went on to direct stars such as Arnold Schwarzenegger (Raw Deal), Don Cheadle (Hamburger Hill) and Michael Caine (Shiner).
+Cinematographer Jack Cardiff had previously directed an account of mercenaries in Africa entitled Dark of the Sun.
+Composer Geoffrey Burgon concludes the film with A. E. Housman's Epitaph on an Army of Mercenaries sung over the end titles.

+Filming

 Principal photography began on February 18, 1980.
 The opening Central American scene was filmed at the Miami Glider Port southwest of Miami, Florida.
 Later African country scenes were filmed in Belize City, Belize, and the surrounding area, since Irwin decided shooting the scenes in Africa in real-life would be too risky.
 The manually-turned swinging bridge shown during the attack is one of the largest of its kind in the world.
+Shooting also took place in New York City and in London.

+Weapons and props

 The film features several weapons that were prominent in popular culture during the 1980s.
 The Uzi submachine guns used in the film (changed from the German Second World War vintage Schmeissers of the novel) were a mix of real Uzis and set-dressed Ingram MAC-10s.
 Shannon's grenade launcher, depicted in the promotional poster, dubbed the "XM-18" in the film, is a Manville gun – a design later used by the MM-1 grenade launcher.
-Shooting also took place in New York City and London.

-This was only the second international feature for director John Irvin, who had worked as a documentary maker during the Vietnam War.
-He went on to direct stars such as Arnold Schwarzenegger (Raw Deal), Don Cheadle (Hamburger Hill) and Michael Caine (Shiner).
-Cinematographer Jack Cardiff had previously directed an account of mercenaries in Africa entitled Dark of the Sun.
-Composer Geoffrey Burgon concludes the film with A. E. Housman's Epitaph on an Army of Mercenaries sung over the end titles.

 Release

+The Dogs of War had its world premiere at the Odeon Leicester Square in London on 17 December 1980 before opening to the public the following day.